 Are you ready to have the best looking lawn in your neighborhood?
 It all starts with the right approach.
 In part one of our two-part series, we described the importance of spring cleanups and power raking (if needed).
 In this blog, we describe why it’s absolutely crucial to suppress crabgrass before it germinates and the importance of proper fertilization.
 Following these steps is the first step in growing beautiful, healthy turf.

-1. Prepare for the crabgrass invasion
+1. Prepare for the Crabgrass Invasion

 Take a quick look at your lawn.
 Do you see bare spots?
 How about thin areas?
-Trust us when we say that’s cause for concern; there’s a high probability crabgrass fills in these areas.
+Trust us when we say that’s cause for concern; there’s high probability crabgrass fills in these areas.
 And once established, this weed is difficult—and often expensive—to eradicate, let alone manage.

-Crabgrass is an annual weed that easily outcompetes cool season grasses, such as Kentucky Blue, Rye and Fescue.
+Crabgrass is an annual weed that easily outcompetes cool-season grasses, such as Kentucky Blue, Rye, and Fescue.
 Crabgrass seeds begin to germinate when soil temperatures reach 55 degrees or above for roughly five consecutive days.
 A single crabgrass plant is capable of growing upwards of 700 tillers and producing 150,000 seeds during its lifecycle.

 Crabgrass is difficult to manage for multiple reasons: